-The irony is that there is more infomation available today than ever before; the missing link is the accountability factor.
+The irony is that there is more information available today than ever before; the missing link is the accountability factor.
 Companies have turned to event training and moved away from activity-based training which involves reinforcement and follow-up.
-Many new sales managers are not equiped with the traininng and support they need to develop new sales professionals.
+Many new sales managers are not equipped with the training and support they need to develop new sales professionals.

 What is needed is alignment.
 Alignment from the top to the bottom which imbeds training and development into the culture.
 Everyone, from the CEO to the field sales team, needs to be pulling the same wagon.
 The only true, sustainable competitive advantage is knowledgeable and skilled people.